What Is Eye Movement Desensitization and Reprocessing (EMDR) and How Can It Help You?

 Why I Integrate EMDR in My Practice

 I was initially exposed to EMDR when I was in graduate school at the Manchester VA Medical Center.
-I worked with people who had histories of trauma and learned about the merits of how the VA was using EMDR in their treatment.
+I worked with people who had histories of trauma and learned about the merits of how the VA was using EMDR in their therapy.
 Given my work with patients, my vast reading of works such as Bessel van der Kolk’s (2014) revolutionary book, The Body Keeps the Score, and in speaking with friends, family and colleagues, I have learned that sometimes people can feel blocked in accessing what they need to heal through talk therapy alone.

 Because of the way trauma memories are stored in our nervous system, when we experience a significant adverse life event our bodies can internalize the associated feelings, which can leave us feeling “stuck” long after the trigger has passed.
 This stuckness can adversely affect our relationships, how we regulate our emotions and can create a sense that the “past is present."